goshippo/about-us/README.md

 - Interviews and hiring based on culture fit, ranking higher than technical ability
 - Performance reviews based on core behaviors and how you've grown
-- We determine your role based both on Shippo needs and your desires/
+- 1x1s are focused around you and how we can help you learn and grow and build up your muscles embodied in this doc
+- We will talk about this doc all the time until you're sick of it.

 ### Growth mindset

 - It starts at the top - from our founders to senior leadership to individual contributors, we have a growth mindset and are humble enough to know we don't know everything.
 - Feedback is ingrained - from 1x1s to 360 reviews to celebrating our wins and coaching and mentoring all the time.
-- We put our money where our mouth is, we pay for you to learn and you have a self improvement budget
+- We put our money where our mouth is, we pay for you to learn and you have a yearly self improvement budget and we expect you to spend it!
-- OKRs are built for inspirational goals and focus on improvement when we don't hit them
+- OKRs are built for inspirational goals and focus on improvement when we don't hit them.
 - This repo itself is a living document that can change and morph as we grow

 ### Resources